SoftwareHeritage/swh-graph/docs/compression.rst

 -------------

 First, you need to retrieve a graph to compress, in ORC format.
-The :ref:`Graph Dataset List <swh-dataset-list>` has a list of datasets made available by the Software Heritage archive, including "teaser" subdatasets which have a more manageable size and are thus very useful for prototyping with less hardware resources.
+The :ref:`Graph Dataset List <swh-export-list>` has a list of datasets made available by the Software Heritage archive, including "teaser" subdatasets which have a more manageable size and are thus very useful for prototyping with less hardware resources.